 - Increased revenue

 Customers who receive a positive support experience from a company are 65% more likely to recommend that company to a friend.
 So excellent global customer support can be a source of revenue.
-Additionally, returning customers are also more likely to purchase from you if their initial experience with your brand – including your support – was positive.
+Additionally, returning customers are more likely to purchase from you if their initial experience with your brand – including your support – was positive, which further boosts support ROI.

 - Consistent customer experience